Abilash143/Flutter-OnDeviceCamera-and-GalleryStorage/README.md

 ## Description

-Take picture from On-device Camera App and store it in Gallery
+Take picture from On-device Camera App and store it in Gallery.